 We’ll then give you an opportunity to explain if you think you still meet the requirements.
 You can also give us any relevant information or evidence that shows this.

-If it still looks like you may not be eligible, we’ll give you another opportunity to respond.
-We’ll tell you what information and evidence we might use to make our decision.
 We’ll also tell you any areas we think there’s not enough evidence to show us you’re still eligible.